 Nowadays having epilepsy is no longer usually a reason not to have children of your own.
 Most expectant mothers with epilepsy progress through pregnancy largely without problem.

-Women of child-bearing age who are on anti-seizure medication should take folic acid regularly in consultation with their doctor – at the latest when they start trying for a baby, and definitely prior to conception.
-In the light of recent research, the Epilepsy League recommends a dose of 1-3 mg per day.
-Higher doses can be considered on an individual basis, depending on the mother’s folate blood level or ethrocyte test results.
+Important note: The information flyer still recommends taking 4-5 mg of folic acid daily.
+The Epilepsy League now recommends a dose of 1-3 mg per day.
+Higher doses can be considered on an individual basis, depending on the mother's folate blood level or ethrocyte test results.
 This could be the case for expectant mothers who are on powerful enzyme-inducing medicines.